 What to Expect When Visiting Sonoma County Wine Country

 Travel in 2020 looks a lot different this year.
 Nevertheless, we think Sonoma County is naturally a place to enjoy wide open spaces and a little (or rather a lot) breathing room, thanks to scores of off-the-beaten-path wineries, unique private outdoor experiences, 55 miles of coastline, and hundreds of miles of nature trails.
-The summer days are long and warm, the hills are popping with color, and the vineyards are lush, signaling a fall harvest that's just around the corner.

 However, there are a few things you should know as you're planning to visit.
 See our Sonoma County travel tips below, and as you plan your trip, review our SAFE Travels Promise.